 ANSWER: Paul is speaking about the separation of Jews from Gentiles and the “ordinances” or laws, that maintained that separation.

 Acts 10:28 [Peter speaking] “You know how unlawful it is for a Jewish man to keep company with or go to one of another nation.”

-The ordinance dictating the separation of Jews from Gentiles, based upon physical circumcision, was abolished.
+The ordinance dictating the separation of Jews from Gentiles, based upon physical circumcision, was “abolished in His flesh” - by His death.
 Paul said, “if an uncircumcised man keeps the righteous requirements of the law, will not his uncircumcision be counted as circumcision?”
 (Romans 2:26).
 Paul is not doing away with the Ten Commandments.
 He is speaking of those things that separate Jew from Gentile - namely - physical circumcision.

-Today we still have the ordinance, “Be not unequally yoked with unbelievers” (2Corinthans 6:14), but that is a different matter.
+Today we still have the ordinance, “Be not unequally yoked with unbelievers” (2Corinthans 6:14).

 Colossians 2:16-17 “And you [Gentiles], being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross . . .
 Therefore let no one judge you in food or drink [grain offerings or drink offerings], or regarding a festival or a new moon, or sabbaths, which are a shadow of things to come, but the substance is of Christ.”
 (See also Hebrews 9:10.)